concourse/concourse/CONTRIBUTING.md

   coverage on a case-by-case basis.

 * `topgun/`: This suite is more heavyweight and exercises behavior that may be more visible to operators than end-users.
-We typicall do not expect pull requests to add to this suite.
+We typically do not expect pull requests to add to this suite.

 If you need help figuring out the testing strategy for your change, ask in